bseltz-cohesity/scripts/powershell/expireOldArchives/README.md

 * -jobName: (optional) Name of protection job to expire archives from (default is all jobs)
 * -target: (optional) narrow scope to a specific archive target
-* -olderThan: show/expire snapshots older than this many days
+* -olderThan: (optional) show/expire snapshots older than this many days
-* -newerThan: show/expire snapshots newer than this many days
+* -newerThan: (optional) show/expire snapshots newer than this many days
 * -expire: (optional) expire the snapshots (if omitted, the script will only show what 'would' be expired)
 * -showUnsuccessful: (optional) just display unsuccessful archive runs
 * -skipFirstOfMonth: (optional) do not expire archives that occured on the first day of the month